Berlin Climate Strike, September 2021

 Rights of Nature

-I am currently involved in a book-length project on the rights of nature movement and its relation to what proponents call “Earth Law.”
-Here, I follow recent rulings in Spain, Peru, Canada, and elsewhere on the rights of waves, rivers, and other acquatic beings.
-I am also following the proceedings of the International Rights of Nature Tribunals which invite us to think through and push for new figures and distributions of rights and obligations on all scales of law-making, from local to planetary.
-In essence, my question revolves around the limits of liberal law as it encounters the elementality of nature, asking how “nature” in its excess can be captured by law and what the promises and pitfalls of this capture are.
+I am currently involved in a book-length project on the rights of nature movement and its relation to Earth Law.
+Here, I follow recent rulings in Brazil, Spain, Canada, and elsewhere on the rights of waves, lagoons, and other acquatic beings.
+In essence, my question revolves around the limits of liberal law as it encounters the elementality of nature, asking how “nature” can be captured by law and what the promises and pitfalls of this capture are.

 I have taught an undergraduate class on the topic, which resulted in a Rights of Nature Video we made together with filmmaker Franzina Braje.